amolthacker/hwx-pricing-engine/README.md

 6. Once cluster is up, update `yarn-site.xml` and `container-executor.cfg` with configurations under `conf/` to enable Docker on YARN and restart YARN

-7. SSH into the cluster gateway node and download the following from repo:
+7. SSH into the cluster gateway node and download the following from repo

     [`compute/compute-engine-spark-1.0.0.jar`](https://github.com/amolthacker/hwx-pricing-engine/blob/master/compute/compute-engine-spark-0.1.0.jar)
     ```